metametadata/carry/README.md

   - rf: button styles are duplicated

 - ?: i dont like adding :dev-identity action manually only for devtools to work

+- ?: also be able to replay only signals
 ```

 ## Build